musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 {% endhighlight %}

 ### Putting It to the Test
 Now that we have deployed and configured all components, it's time to test our event-driven data ingestion pipeline.
 For this test, we will upload a sales_transaction.csv file, which can be downloaded from the /snowflake/sample_data folder in the GitHub repository for this project.
 Once the file is uploaded, we should see our Argo workflow initiate and execute all defined steps.

-By checking the workflow logs, we can monitor the completion of each step and the responses from SnowSQL for each operation.
+The following log entry from the Argo events sensor indicates that the workflow was successfully triggered:

+{% highlight shell %}
+namespace=argo-events, sensorName=snowflake-data-ingestion, triggerName=snowflake-data-ingestion, level=info, time=2024-09-25T22:21:27Z, msg=Successfully processed trigger 'snowflake-data-ingestion'
+{% endhighlight %}

+This log confirms that the sensor detected the uploaded file and triggered the associated workflow, setting off the entire data ingestion process.
+Monitoring these logs allows us to ensure that our pipeline is functioning as intended and provides visibility into each event's status as you can see below.

 ![image](https://github.com/user-attachments/assets/95af6649-6292-4d8c-ab23-8da6396052d3)
-- Step 1: Creating the Internal Stage
+- **Step 1: Creating the Internal Stage**
 {% highlight shell %}
 +-------------------------------------------------+
 | status                                          |